nvb-uy/Prominent/PACK_CHANGELOG.md

 # Prominence II RPG: Hasturian Era
 **3.0.10 - Health Overhaul & Blood Death Knights**

+This update brings two new big things: A new tank class; the Blood Death Knight.
+And most importantly, a health overhaul.

+From now on, players will start gaining max HP based when they level up.
+Enemy damage was adjusted and the max hp given by gear and talents was too; the S'kellak's Blessing fate now grants +100 Max HP.

+For more info about this, read the [blog post that explains these changes]()

 ## Important Changes
 - **Health Overhaul**: Players will now gain health each level.
 Talents and armor sets have been adjusted to better suit tank builds, and damage was re-adjusted.
 - **Blood Death Knights**: The new tank class of Blood Death Knights is out!
 A self sustain focused tank class.
 Jewelry & Runeaxes aren't implemented yet!
 - **New Frostmourne Model**: A new model for the Frostmourne artifact has been forged.
 - **Healing!**.
 Due to the new health adjustments, healers are in a better state and even needed for multiplayer.
-For singleplayer, there were consumable buffs, like the Health Flask heal 10% max health + 35% of maximum health over 10s!
+For singleplayer, there were consumable buffs, like the Health Flask now healing 10% max health + 35% of maximum health over 10s!
 - **Healthbars**.
 The hearts in the HUD have been completely replaced with a healthbar, so it's easier to see your HP in later stages
 - **PvP**: Thanks to the new HP changes, PvP is in a better state in the late/end game.
 It still is not fully balanced, but a PvP focused update will come in the future.